Sport in China: Golf

 Golf tournaments in China include the WGC-HSBC Champions in Shanghai, TCL Classic in Sanya on Hainan island, the Volvo China Open and the BMW Asian Open, played in the PRC.
 The most successful Chinese male golfer has been Zhang Lian-wei.
 The most successful Chinese female golfer is Feng Shanshan.
 The Mission Hills Golf Club golf course at Guanlan in Shenzhen is said to be the world's largest.

 At the amateur level, golf is seen as the top recreational sport for businesspeople and officials.
 Because of their relatively high position in Chinese society, they are usually the only people with access to the sport of golf on mainland China.
 At the 2007 National People's Congress, caving in to the popular acknowledgment that the building of new golf courses is not only a waste of public funds but an illegal use of space, Premier Wen Jiabao said in his Work Report to the Congress that contracts in building new golf courses should be highly discouraged and Communist party officials are banned from playing.

-Ice hockey

-Ice hockey is a minority sport but growing in popularity.
-The Kunlun Red Star is a professional team that plays in the Kontinental Hockey League since 2016.

-Kickboxing

-Kickboxing promotions such as Kunlun Fight have been started in recent years.
-Wu Lin Feng is also a long running promotion.

-Lacrosse

-The China national lacrosse team has qualified for the World Lacrosse Championship two consequtive times (2014 and 2018).
-China has also sent national teams to the Under-19 World Lacrosse Championships.